 I don’t use any refined sugar in this recipe, but feel free to replace the honey with your preferred sweetener of choice.
 Brown sugar or maple syrup would work equally well.

 To make the strawberry rhubarb butter, begin by quartering the strawberries.
 Put them in a pot and mash them up a bit to extract some of their juice.
+If you have any leftovers, try making this delicious strawberry cobbler.

 Chop up the rhubarb and add it to the pot with the mashed strawberries.